 - We are working with our local schools, community health partners, local churches, and other nonprofit partners to provide information, services, and nutrition for our refugee neighbors.

 At the moment, many of our volunteer opportunities are suspended because of Covid-19.
 CLICK HERE to see the opportunities that are currently available.
-Virtual Volunteer Orientation classes are held twice a month.
-Please CLICK HERE to register for Virtual Volunteer Orientation.
+Volunteer Orientation classes are held twice a month.
+Some classes will be virtual, and some will be in-person.
+Fully vaccinated attendees are welcome to attend in-person orientations.
+Please CLICK HERE to register for Volunteer Orientation.

 We share the sentiment of Justin Lonas from the Chalmers Center who offered the challenge that we not merely survive during this time, but thrive.
 “But to do so will require love, compassion, and obedience that most of us have only lackadaisically applied before.
 Let us be known for our love in these times.”